XRPL-Commons/core-dev-bootcamp-2025/day-2/material/transactors.md

+---

-# XRPL Transactors Functionality and Architecture: Comprehensive Lesson Plan
+# XRPL Transactors Functionality and Architecture: Comprehensive Lesson Plan (Revised)

 This document provides a detailed, code-based breakdown of the Transactor system in the XRPL (XRP Ledger) source code.
-It covers every aspect of Transactors, including their architecture, transaction lifecycle, validation, application, fee and sequence management, signature and permission checks, and the extensibility for transaction types.
+It covers every aspect of Transactors, including their architecture, transaction lifecycle, validation, application, fee and sequence management, signature and permission checks, extensibility for transaction types, and now also includes batch transaction handling, transaction queueing/blocker transactions, the consequences factory, the preflight validation pipeline, and a comprehensive list of transaction types.
 All explanations are strictly grounded in the provided source code and documentation.

 ---